 What Are Google Ads?

 Google Ads are the very top spots on Google’s search results that businesses can pay Google directly for.
 They get your ads in front of relevant customers when they are searching for businesses like yours on Google.
 Businesses only pay for results, like clicks to your website or calls to your business.
 A key benefit of Google Ads is that you have control of your advertising budget.
-You are able to set a monthly budget cap and you can pause or adjust your spend anytime.
+You are able to set a monthly budget cap and you can pause or adjust your spending anytime.

 For example, below, are 2 Google Ads that pop up when you search for “physical therapist”.